You practice what you play.

 Everyone goes to the range

 The National Golf Foundation reports roughly 119 million range visits per year in the United States.
 That is a lot of practice.
-A meaningful fraction of it could be more useful with one $29 change.
+A meaningful fraction of it could be more useful if you stopped fighting your equipment and removed the variables instead.